 5. All required fees or penalties are listed in the Enforcement Fee and Penalty Schedule adopted by City Council.
 Fees or penalties may be updated annually or on an as needed basis.
 The approved Enforcement Fee and Penalty Schedule will be available at the Bureau of Development Services Center and on the bureau’s Web site.

-6. When a property meets the conditions for charging any Council approved fee or penalty for noncompliance, the Director shall file a statement with the City Auditor identifying the property, the amount of the fee or penalty and the date upon which the charge should be assessed.
-The City Auditor shall notify the property owner of the amount of the assessed fees and penalties, and a 10 percent City Auditor charge.
-The City Auditor shall record the total amount as a lien in the Docket of City Liens.
-The City Auditor shall maintain the lien record until the lien and all associated interest and costs are paid in full, and the Director certifies that all violations listed in the original or subsequent notice of violation have been corrected.
+6. When a property meets the conditions for charging any Council approved fee or penalty for noncompliance, the Director shall file a statement with the Revenue Division identifying the property, the amount of the fee or penalty and the date upon which the charge should be assessed.
+The Revenue Division shall notify the property owner of the amount of the assessed fees and penalties, and a 10 percent Revenue Division charge.
+The Revenue Division shall record the total amount as a lien in the Docket of City Liens.
+The Revenue Division shall maintain the lien record until the lien and all associated interest and costs are paid in full, and the Director certifies that all violations listed in the original or subsequent notice of violation have been corrected.